curl/curl/docs/DEPRECATE.md

 as soon as possible and explain to us why this is a problem for you and how your use case cannot be satisfied properly using a workaround.

-## gskit

-We remove support for building curl with the gskit TLS library in August 2023.

-- This is a niche TLS library, only running on some IBM systems
-- no regular curl contributors use this backend
-- no CI builds use or verify this backend
-- gskit, or the curl adaption for it, lacks many modern TLS features making it an inferior solution
-- build breakages in this code take weeks or more to get detected
-- fixing gskit code is mostly done "flying blind"

 ## mingw v1

 We remove support for building curl with the original legacy mingw version 1